Skip to main content

 Social investment is our focused contribution to communities in countries where we work.
 Our social investment programmes help tackle important social issues, strengthen relationships with our local communities and build trust in Shell.

-Case study: Investing in skills to help build the energy system of the future
+Case study: Investing in skills to help build the energy workforce of the future

 Location: UK